England clinch Euro 2024 spot with win over Italy but Hungary must wait

 The results left Kazakhstan with slim hopes of automatic qualification despite upsetting Finland 2-1 away in Tuesday’s early match as Bakhtiyar Zaynutdinov scored twice, the first from the spot in the 77th and then an 89th minute winner.

+Both teams had already secured their places in the Euro 2024 finals and Scotland led briefly with a goal by Billy Gilmour after 11 minutes, but Benjamin Pavard equalised five minutes later and scored a brace before halftime.

+Kylian Mbappe converted a penalty for France just before the break, after Liam Cooper was penalised for a shirt tug on Olivier Giroud and Kingsley Coman completed the scoring when he netted a rebound in the 70th minute.

-Already booked for the finals are Germany (hosts), Austria, Belgium, France, Portugal, Scotland, Spain and Turkey.
+Already booked for the finals are Germany (hosts), Austria, Belgium, France, Portugal, Scotland, Spain, England and Turkey.

-The final round of group qualifiers are next month and the tournament will be held from June 14-July 14.
+The final round of group qualifiers are next month and the tournament will be held from Jun 14-Jul 14.